 Purpose

-The purpose of this Request for Proposal (RFP) is to obtain competitive proposals from qualified Proposers who are interested in providing highly qualified business analysts, application developers, system and database administrators to assist with the continued development and maintenance of the Elections Registration and Information Network (hereinafter referred to as ERIN), Commercial Online Registration Application (hereinafter referred to as CORA) and other assigned .NET or SharePoint development projects. .
+The purpose of this Request for Proposal (RFP) is to obtain competitive proposals from qualified Proposers who are interested in providing highly qualified business analysts, application developers, system and database administrators to assist with the continued development and maintenance of the Elections Registration and Information Network (hereinafter referred to as ERIN), Commercial Online Registration Application (hereinafter referred to as CORA) and other assigned .NET or SharePoint development projects.

 Background

 The ERIN (Elections Registration and Information Network) application was originally developed in the late 1980’s as a statewide, centralized voter registration system.
 It was continuously enhanced to meet a variety of state and federal regulations for the maintenance of voter registration data and has been modernized using a multi-phased approach.
 Phase I of the modernization process started in 2006, when ERIN was converted from a mainframe DB2 system to one using .NET and SQL Server.
 A very complex application, it consists of four main subsystems, the registration system, an elections administration module, a commissioner management function and election accounting system.
 The registration system maintains records for every voter in the State of Louisiana in a central location, and provides access to registration information for voter records to authorized users in the department, parish registrars of voters (ROV) and clerks of court (COC).
 A multitude of forms and reports are produced, required primarily by the registrars of voters to meet a wide variety of state and federal laws, rules and regulations.
-Precinct, election district and address management is a core component of the registration system.

-A commissioner pay application provides the minimum required functionality for clerks of court to enroll commissioners and custodians, report those working on Election Day and secure payment for their services.
+The registration system has precinct, election district and address management as its core.
+The commissioner management module provides the minimum required functionality for clerks of court to enroll commissioners and custodians, report those working on Election Day and secure payment for their services.
 The accounting system is an election accounting application tightly integrated with the registration, elections and commissioner pay systems and interfaced to Microsoft Great Plains software.
 This system automates payroll, accounts payable and receivable programs for all election expenses, aggregates direct and indirect election expenses, allocates costs at a precinct level, generates invoices to parties responsible, monitors the collection of invoiced amounts, and provides statistical and audit reports.

 Phase II included the conversion and merger of election administration functions from the AS400 (using RPG and DB2) into the ERIN system.
 This function includes candidate qualifying, ballot preparation, recording and tabulating vote results, and calculating candidates who were elected, defeated or in a runoff following certification by the parish clerks of court.
 The elected candidates are merged into the Commissions system, which maintains current and historical data relative to incumbents in elected offices.